HarborYuan/PolyphonicFormer/README.md

 Please refer to the dockerfile for environment details if you insist on using conda.

 ## Datasets Preparation
-You can download the Cityscapes-DVPS datasets [here](https://huggingface.co/HarborYuan/PolyphonicFormer/resolve/main/cityscapes-dvps.zip).
+You can download the Cityscapes-DVPS datasets [here](https://huggingface.co/HarborYuan/PolyphonicFormer/resolve/main/cityscapes-dvps.zip), and SemKITTI-DVPS datasets [here](https://huggingface.co/HarborYuan/PolyphonicFormer/resolve/main/semkitti-dvps.zip).
 Suppose your path to datasets is DATALOC, please extract the zip file and make sure the datasets folder looks like this:
 ```
 DATALOC
 |── cityscapes-dvps